TheWalkingLapis/Acerola_Jam_0/README.md

 	(... ?)

 TODO:
-	Game Name (idea): (Surive/Escape/...?)
-Project Aleph ?
-(As in Aleph_zero, the cardinality of the smallest infinite set) Play Testing: Have first level complete, have main menu (at least start button),
+	Play Testing: Explain Controlls, Add Loose Button for testing, add exe to git, move this content to TODO.txt and update README, Write Instructions for feedback

-	Probs: Night Stand, Night Lamp(s), buttons, paper sheet (a.o. for lore)
+	Probs: Night Lamp(s), paper sheet (a.o. for lore)
 	Code: pod takeoff, inventory (or only have pickup mechanic?), menus, level timer
 	optional: Achievements for replayability/fun